 Senegal became a Party to the WHO Framework Convention on Tobacco Control on April 27, 2005.

-Tobacco Packaging and Labeling: Tobacco product packages must display combined text and picture health warnings on at least 70 percent of each principal display area.
+Tobacco product packages must display combined text and picture health warnings on at least 70 percent of each principal display area.
+Warnings are required to rotate.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.